FireEmblemUniverse/scratch/tutorials/how-to-decomp/search.md

   for longer words will give you fewer results.

 - In many cases, seeing how/where a name is *used* is more important than its direct definition.
-For example, I didn't really need to know that `sMusicProc1` is a `Proc*`, but knowing where this variable gets *assigned to* is probably *very* important.
+For example, I don't really need to pull up the decomp to know that `sMusicProc1` is a `Proc*`, but knowing where this variable gets *assigned to* is probably *very* important.
 This is where using a regex tool comes in handy -- I could search *specifically* for `sMusicProc1 =`, instead of just all occurrences of `sMusicProc1`.

   ![image|572x145](sMusicProc.png) (Image: finding
   all assignments to a specific variable)